Muadh-Adekunle-Monsuru/University-Notes/GNS 101/Part Of Speech.md

 	- Examples:
 		 a.
 Run into = to meet someone by accident.
 (I ran into Sheun yesterday.)
 		 b.
 Make up = invent (a story, an excuse). (‘It never happened.
 He made the whole thing up!’)

+### Adjective
+It describes or limits a nouns.
+Examples are: handsome, stupid, serious.

+Degrees of Adjective:
+- Positive
+- Comparative
+- Superlative

+	- Positive Degree: This is the adjective itself, small, handsome
+	- Comparative Degree: Shows which thing is better, worse, stronger, weaker and so forth
+	- Superlative Degree: shows which thing is of the highest degree.
+Best, Strongest etc

+### Adverb:
+It is a modifier of an adjective, verb or other adverbs. very, quickly, slowly
+a.
+An Adverb modifies a verb: She walks slowly
+b.
+An adverb modifies an adjective: He is so handsome
+c.
+An adverb modifies another adverb They write very legibly

+### Preposition:
+It is a word that relates words to each other in a sentence.
+It is used before a noun or pronoun to connect it to another word in the sentence.
+In, on, inside, beside, beyond, upon.

+###   Conjunction
+It is a syntactic connector, links words, phrases or clauses.

+Type of conjuctions:
+- Coordinators
+- Subordinators
+	- Coordinators are 3: and, but, or
+	- Subordinators : and, yet, for, nor, or, though, because etc

+### Interjection
+Expresses feelings and emotions.
+I is an emotional greeting or exclamation.
+Wow!, Ouch!

+### Article or Determiner

+Every article is a determiner but not every determiner is an article.

+Articles are: A, An, The

+Determiners are words that are followed by a noun or pronoun
+Other: Some, many,